NUE-PSK Digital Modem

 CW Mode Support

-Combined "CW Reader" and "Morse Keyboard" functions
+"CW Reader" and "Morse Keyboard" functions

 Overview

-Version 4 software updates your modem with the latest feature: CW Mode ... which is a combined "CW reader and Morse Keyboard" capability.
+Version 4 software gives your modem the latest feature: CW Mode ... which is a combined "CW reader and Morse Keyboard" capability.
 Just set the Mode to CW, dial over to a signal of interest on the modem's bandscope, and if it is CW you will see the Morse code signal decoded to text in the modem's display, with the speed of the CW signal displayed along the top of the display.
 Then when you go into transmit (press F10 and start typing) your text will be converted to Morse coded audio tones that your SSB transceiver transmit as Morse code.
 You can set the transmit speed to be from 1-50 wpm, set sidetone frequency, threshold levels (defining mark and spaces), bandwidth of the decoding window, and more.

 · NUE-PSK Digital Modem with firmware version 4.00 or higher installed.